 Rustic carpenters cut out a shape in which a person could place their hand as an equivilant to a doorknob.
 Expensive metal hardware was used on more "important" structures.

 Contrary to the belief of some, the crescent was not originally used to symbolize Luna, the moon goddess for an illiterate population to designate women's outhouses.
 The colonials were very literate having grown up reading the bible and attending school; at least in their early years.

-Newspapers flourished throughout the colonies and Thomas Paine's "Common Sense" is said to have sold 500,000 copies in the firest 6 months of publication alone to a population of less than 3 million.
-And many more sold after.
+Newspapers flourished throughout the colonies and Thomas Paine's "Common Sense" is said to have sold 500,000 copies in the first year of publication alone to a population of less than 3 million.
+Many more were sold after.

 The rustic crescent became associated with the jakes which pretty much identified it even after hardware became cheap and plentiful, so folk just replicated it somewhere on the newer ones as a sign of the structure's purpose.
 This has sure confused lottsa modern folk when this basic no nonsense function became a signature element of the American privy and was placed anywhere on it for identification purposes.